 - Surplus profits shared with participating clubs for Greens Sale and

 Bank Container Planter Projects

 - Invitations to program, field trip, or guest speaker opportunities through the Council or member clubs

 - Club financial benefits through the KGC 501(c)3 tax status

 - Source of fellowship with other area clubs through various Council activities and events

-- A large storage shelf unit is available for each club at the Council House (great for club supplies)
+- One, large storage shelf unit is available for each club to purchase at the Council House (great for club supplies, records, etc)

 - As members of MGC, access to MGC Pollinator Signs and Personalized Club Signs

 The advantages of a federated membership which includes membership in the National Garden Council, Inc., Central Region and Michigan Garden Clubs, Inc. are explored on the Michigan Garden Clubs, Inc. website.
 Click on the link to see why our Kalamazoo Garden Council belongs to these organizations.